A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

-the implicit function that solves this set of constraints for the unknown required bipartition, where $\PRED$ varies with the \changed{particular} instances as determined by the appropriate form of $Y_k$.
-Note that while the codomain is $2^\calK$, the solution will always be a member of $2^\calI$.
+the implicit function that solves this set of constraints for the unknown required bipartition, where $\PRED$ varies with the particular instances as determined by the appropriate form of $Y_k$.
+Note that while the codomain is $2^\calK$, the solution is always a member of $2^\calI$.

-The existence of this implicit function~\eqref{eq:CP} (i.e., the existence and uniqueness of a solution, $J$, to the mode selection problem) will in the most general cases have to be an additional assumption\footnote{However note that the remainder of this paper only requires a unique \emph{choice} of a solution that satisfies the predicate if multiple solutions exist.} (see Assumption~\ref{ass:fac} and~\ref{ass:ivc}, below), although the specific complementarity problems in this section (i.e., based on the relationship of the specific functions $Y$ and $Z$ used in these cases) in the absence of friction reduce down to the conventional LCP problem and so existence and uniqueness has been proven in e.g.\ \cite{ingleton1966problem,cottle1968problem,lotstedt1982mechanical,van1998complementarity}.
+The existence of this implicit function~\eqref{eq:CP} (i.e., the existence and uniqueness of a solution, $J$, to the mode selection problem) is in the most general cases an additional assumption\footnote{However note that the remainder of this paper only requires a unique \emph{choice} of a solution that satisfies the predicate if multiple solutions exist.} (see Assumption~\ref{ass:fac} and~\ref{ass:ivc}, below), although the specific complementarity problems in this section (i.e., based on the relationship of the specific functions $Y$ and $Z$ used in these cases) in the absence of friction reduce down to the conventional LCP problem and so existence and uniqueness has been proven in e.g.\ \cite{ingleton1966problem,cottle1968problem,lotstedt1982mechanical,van1998complementarity}.